Iberville Parish, Louisiana: History

 The parish is named for Pierre Le Moyne d'Iberville, who founded the French colony of Louisiana.

-A few archeological efforts have been made in the Parish, mainly to excavate the Native American burial mounds that have been identified there.
+A few archaeological efforts have been made in the parish, mainly to excavate the Native American burial mounds that have been identified there.
 The first expedition, led by Clarence B. Moore, was an attempt at collecting data from a couple of the sites, and it set the groundwork for later projects.
-Moore was mainly interested in the skeletal remains of the previous inhabitants, rather than excavating for archeological items.
-Archeologists are especially interested in these sites because of their uniformity and size.
+Moore was mainly interested in the skeletal remains of the previous inhabitants, rather than excavating for archaeological items.
+Archaeologists are especially interested in these sites because of their uniformity and size.
 Some of the mounds are seven hundred feet long, a hundred feet wide and six feet tall.
 Most of them contain human remains.

+There were at least 2 wooden forts in the area by 1779, also represent St. Gabriel Parish.

-Iberville Parish is represented in the Louisiana State Senate by a Republican, attorney Rick Ward III, a former member of the Louisiana House of Representatives, who has served in the Senate since 2012.
-The parish is currently represented in the state House by Democrat Major Thibaut of Oscar in Pointe Coupee Parish.
+Iberville Parish is represented in the Louisiana State Senate by a Republican, Marine Corps veteran Caleb Kleinpeter, who has served in the Senate since 2022.
+The parish is currently represented in the state House by Republican Jeremy LaCombe.